Vesicoureteral reflux

 Deflux or STING procedure

 If it is necessary to perform surgery for reflux, an endoscopic approach (i.e. without skin incision) is usually adopted.
 In such a Deflux or STING operation under general anaesthesia, a small implant is injected under the opening of the ureter into the bladder.
 This solves the problem of urine backflow.
 This procedure is performed by cystoscopy (visual examination of the bladder).
-Skin incision is therefore not necessary and this procedure can normally be performed in a day hospital.
+Skin incision, therefore, is not necessary and this procedure can normally be performed in a day hospital.
 The STING operation has a high chance of success, but in some children one injection is not enough.
 And sometimes surgical ureter reimplantation is still necessary.
 In this procedure, a skin incision is made in the lower abdomen under general anaesthesia, the bladder is opened and the ureter-bladder transition is created again.

 Treatment centres and specialisations